kneasle/wheatley/README.md

 ## Quickstart
 ### Installation (using Pip)
-1. Run the following command to install or update to the latest version of the bot:
+1. Run the following command to install or update to the latest version of Wheatley:
    ```bash
    pip3 install --upgrade wheatley
    ```
    (use `pip install --upgrade wheatley` on Windows).

-2. Pick an example below to run the bot!
+2. Pick an example below to run Wheatley!

 ## Examples
 Run the bot with `wheatley [ARGS]`.